 Click here to read more about our Recent Case Results in DUI Cases.

-The best way to avoid these consequences is to hire an attorney to contest the administrative suspenion of your driver's license and fight the criminal charges with the goal of avoiding a DUI conviction.
+The best way to avoid these consequences is to hire an attorney to contest the administrative suspension of your driver's license through a formal review hearing and to fight the criminal charges in court.

 Attorneys for the First DUI in Tampa, FL

-At the Sammis Law Firm, our attorneys focus on fighting DUI cases in Tampa and Plant City in Hillsborough County, FL.
+At the Sammis Law Firm, the attorneys in our office focus on fighting DUI cases in Tampa and Plant City in Hillsborough County, FL.
 The best results are getting the charges dropped or at least dropped to the less serious offense of reckless driving.

 After a DUI arrest in Tampa or Hillsborough County, FL, you have two cases pending against you.